hmteditors/iliad23-2020/collections-catalogs/README.md

-This directory is for CEX-format of c
+This directory is for CEX-format catalogs of CITE collections.